rasmusab/officialcocktails/officialcocktails.com/content/cocktails/porto_flip.md

 ![](/cocktail-images/porto_flip.jpeg)

-## Directions for how to make a Porto flip
+## Directions for how to make the Porto flip

 1. Add ice to a cocktail shaker.